ag999git/Book-Python-Programming-Problem-Solving-Packages-and-Libraries/README.md

 15.4.4 Pickling and Unpickling
 15.4.5 Pickle Module and Steps in Unpickling
 15.5 Some Useful Methods of the OS Module
-15.6 Writing Small Scripts for Inserting Data in a File 3 **Chapter 16 Python Exceptions**
+15.6 Writing Small Scripts for Inserting Data in a File

+**Chapter 16 Python Exceptions**  (Jupyter Notebook for Chapter 16 available here [Chapter 16](https://htmlpreview.github.io/?https://github.com/ag999git/Book-Python-Programming-Problem-Solving-Packages-and-Libraries/blob/master/book-chapters-html/16_2_Exceptions.html))

 16.1 Introduction
 16.2 Basic Concepts of Exceptions in Python
 16.2.1 Errors versus Exceptions
 16.2.2 The raise Statement
 16.2.3 The try-except-else Block of Code in Python
-16.2.4 The try-except-else-finally Block with Multiple Except and Except with  No Exception Type
-16.2.5 Using try-except Block to Read a File
+16.2.4 The try-except-else-finally Block with Multiple Except and Except with  No Exception Type 16.2.5 Using try-except Block to Read a File
 16.3 User-defined Exceptions
 16.4 Built-in Exceptions
-16.4.1 An except Clause may Name Multiple Exceptions as a
+16.4.1 An except Clause may Name Multiple Exceptions as a Parenthesized Tuple

-Parenthesized Tuple
-**Chapter 17 Linear List Manipulation, Stacks and Queues**
+**Chapter 17 Linear List Manipulation, Stacks and Queues**   (Jupyter Notebook for Chapter 17 available here [Chapter 17](https://htmlpreview.github.io/?https://github.com/ag999git/Book-Python-Programming-Problem-Solving-Packages-and-Libraries/blob/master/book-chapters-html/17_2_Linear_List_Manipulation_Stacks_and_Queues.html))

 17.1 Introduction
 17.2 Basics of Data Structures and Lists in Python
 17.2.1 Data Structures